smaTc/RemotePlayDetached/README.md

 The aur package is not being maintained by the original author, but by @alx365 (discord: !LegendOfMiracles#1719)/

 ## Installation
 1. Download a donor game for Remote Play on Steam (search on YouTube if you need help).
+Choose a game which has Remote Play Together enabled.
 2. Delete or move the files in the folder of that game (you can just create a subfolder so you can still launch that game from RPD), but remember the original name of the main binary (file extension included!).
 3. Copy the RPD binary into the folder and rename it to the name of the original binary.

+Note: A `donor game` is a game installed via Steam of which the binaries are replaced.
+It "donates" its Steam privileges for RPD.

 ### Linux only
 * Instead of doing the installation as stated above you can use the launch options to point directly to the RPD binary